-Please note that in case the license file is not provided, is not valid or has expired an additional link will appear on this page.
+In case the license file is not provided, is not valid or has expired an additional link will appear on this page.
 Clicking on this link a browser will open directing the user to a web page where he can order a new license or can ask for a renewal of his existing one.